theRealPadster/spicetify-hide-podcasts/README.md

 # spicetify-hide-podcasts
 [Spicetify](https://github.com/khanhas/spicetify-cli) extension to hide podcasts.
+* Hides podcast carousels on the homepage
+* Hides the podcasts tab on the Your Library page
-Hides podcast carousels from the homepage, the podcasts card in the Search page, and the podcasts tab on the Your Library page.
-Also removes mention of podcasts in the search entry placeholder text.
+* Hides the podcasts genre card on the Search page
+* Also removes mention of podcasts in the search entry placeholder text
 ## Install
 Copy `hidePodcasts.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
 | **Platform** | **Path**                                                                            |